Biden, Xi to speak Friday as tensions rise over Putin's Ukraine invasion | Law-Order

 The Biden administration has issued public and private warnings that Beijing would face dire consequences if it provides material support to Russian President Vladimir Putin's war.
 On Friday, Biden and Xi "will discuss managing the competition between our two countries as well as Russia's war against Ukraine and other issues of mutual concern," as part of an ongoing effort to keep lines of communication open, White House press secretary Jen Psaki said.

 Asked which side requested the call, a U.S. administration official said it was mutually agreed in a Rome meeting on Monday, where national security adviser Jake Sullivan held seven hours of talks with Chinese diplomat Yang Jiechi.
+Chinese state media Xinhua said the call would happen in the evening in Beijing.
 U.S. officials described those talks as "tough" and are still debating how to react if Xi gives Putin military or economic support.

 Putin's invasion of Ukraine, which is in its fourth week, has killed hundreds of civilians, reduced cities to rubble and sparked a humanitarian crisis as millions flee the country.
 Russian Finance Minister Anton Siluanov said this week the country was counting on China to help it withstand the blow to its economy from massive Western sanctions aimed at isolating Russia's economy from the rest of the world.